saltyPhysics/Lee_waves_dissertation/ray_tracing_w_satGEM_notes.md

 - **These are adapted from the buhler and olbers ray tracing papers to work in 4 dimensions with no assumptions about flow or the density field in time and space**

+- Go back and look at the original derivations from the **Gill** book.
+How the equations used in ray tracing papers starts to make sense when you look at how aspect ratio is substituted into the dispersion relation
+    - When doing this, aspect can be asummed small and negligble compared to m because of the order of magntitude difference between them (validated in my observations)
+    - What happens if I use the full equations without doing this?
+    - what is the fast marching methond and eikonal equation ....
+Seems super important to solving ray tracing